The 7 things you should never store at the top of your closet – and where to keep them instead

 The 7 things you should never store at the top of your closet

-Generally speaking, your closet should only ever be used to organize clothes and other dressing-related items.
+Generally speaking, your closet should only ever be used to organize clothes and other dressing-related items, to avoid any items stored in the wrong place.
 Otherwise, your closet organization ideas will quickly become muddled and difficult to navigate.

 1. Super heavy or bulky items